Decidability, Complexity, and Expressiveness of First-Order Logic Over the Subword Ordering: Subwords and their logics

-\paragraph*{Piecewise testable languages} Piecewise testable languages (abbreviated PT) constitute a subvariety of the languages of dot-depth one, themselves a subvariety of the star-free languages, which are a subvariety of the regular languages~\cite{DGK-ijfcs08}.
-Among the several characterisations of PT languages, the most convenient for our purposes is the following one: $L\subseteq A^*$ is PT if, and only if, it is a boolean combination of languages of the form $\up u$ for some $u\in A^*$.
-Thus the PT languages are exactly the monadic predicates that can be defined by a boolean combination of constraints of the form $u_i\subword x$ and/or $u_j\not\subword x$, or equivalently by a quantifier-free $\varphi_L(x)$ formula in the $\FOconst{A}$ logic.
-In the following, we often write $x\in L$, where $L$ is a given PT language, as an abbreviation for that $\Sigma_0$ formula.
+Piecewise testable languages (abbreviated PT) constitute a subvariety of the languages of dot-depth one, themselves a subvariety of the star-free languages, which are a subvariety of the regular languages~\cite{DGK-ijfcs08}.
+Among the several characterizations of PT languages, the most convenient for our purposes is the following one: $L\subseteq A^*$ is PT if, and only if, it is a boolean combination of languages of the form $\up \ttww$ for some $\ttww\in A^*$.
+Thus the PT languages are exactly the monadic predicates that can be defined by a boolean combination of constraints of the form $\ttww_i\subword x$ and/or $\ttww_j\not\subword x$, or equivalently by a quantifier-free $\varphi_L(x)$ formula in the $\FOconst{A}$ logic.
+For example, the solutions of $\phi_2$ (from the introduction) form a PT language.
+In the following, we often write ``$x\in L$'', where $L$ is a given PT language, as an abbreviation for $\phi_L(x)$, with the understanding that this is a $\Sigma_0$ formula.